-We note that the problem shown to be NP-complete in the proof of Theorem 2.19 is related to the following two problems, called Bounded Halting and Bounded Non-Halting.
+We note that the problem shown to be NP-complete in the proof of Theorem 4.3 is related to the following two problems, called Bounded Halting and Bounded Non-Halting.
 Fixing any programming language, the instance to each of these problems consists of a program $\pi$ and a time bound t (presented in unary).
 The decision version of Bounded Halting (resp., Bounded Non-Halting) consists of determining whether or not there exists an input (of length at most t) on which the program $\pi$ halts in t steps (resp., does not halt in t steps), whereas the search problem consists of finding such an input.

 The decision version of Bounded Non-Halting refers to a fundamental computational problem in the area of program verification; specifically, the problem of determining whether a given program halts within a given time-bound on all inputs of a given length.
-We have mentioned Bounded Halting because it is often referred to in the literature, but we believe that Bounded Non-Halting is much more relevant to the project of program verification (because one seeks programs that halt on all inputs rather than programs that halt on some input).
+We have mentioned Bounded Halting because it is often referred to in the literature, but we believe that Bounded Non-Halting is much more

-&lt;sup>9The length parameter need not equal the time-bound.
+&lt;sup>3The length parameter need not equal the time-bound.
 Indeed, a more general version of the problem refers to two bounds, $\ell$ and t, and to whether the given program halts within t steps on each possible $\ell$ -bit input.
-It is easy to prove that the problem remains NP-complete also in the
+It is easy to prove that the problem remains NP-complete also in the case that the instances are restricted to have parameters $\ell$ and t such that $t = p(\ell)$ , for any fixed polynomial p (e.g., $p(n) = n^2$ , rather than p(n) = n as used in the main text).